Skip to main content

 Example Apps

-This folder contains small demo apps that exercise features of the formitiva library.
+This folder contains demo apps that exercise features of the formitiva library.
 The apps are intended to:

-• show common integration points (custom submit handlers, form-level validation)
+• Show common integration points (custom submit handlers, form-level validation)

-• demonstrate theming/custom CSS variable overrides
+• Demonstrate theming/custom CSS variable overrides

-• exercise conditional visibility, grouping, and localization
+• Exercise conditional visibility, grouping, and localization

-• act as runnable examples during development (they import the local formitiva source)
+• Act as runnable examples during development (they import the local formitiva source)

 Examples Index